Hank Schrader: Season 5

-When Domingo Molina (later to be known as "Krazy-8") is arrested on drug possession, he spends two days in jail and then announces he is willing to inform to the DEA to make a deal with prosecutors.
-Hank and his partner Steven Gomez arrive to interrogate him.
-Just as Domingo is prepared to give out a list of dead drops that belong to Gus Fring's drug operation, Saul Goodman interrupts the meeting acting as Domingo's lawyer.
-Hank immediately is suspicious of this and believes there are no dead drops, but Saul's fast-talking leads to Hank accepting to release Domingo into his protection as a personal CI after getting and confirming Domingo's information on the dead drops.
-Hank and Steven leave, unaware this was a ruse by Saul, at Lalo Salamanca's command, not only to get Domingo out of jail before he could talk about the Salamanca drug operation but to expose their competitors to the DEA.
-Though Nacho Varga warns Gus Fring about this, he is unable to act without alerting Lalo to the mole in his organization.
+Hank and his partner Steven Gomez (Steven Michael Quezada) arrive to interview drug dealer Domingo Molina (Max Arciniega), also known as "Krazy-8", who is planning to expose several dead drops to make a deal with prosecutors.
+Before he can speak, the meeting is interrupted by Saul Goodman (Bob Odenkirk), acting as Domingo's lawyer.
+Hank becomes suspicious and believes that there are no dead drops, but Saul convinces him to take Domingo under his protection as a personal CI.
+Both Hank and Steven leave, unaware that Lalo Salamanca orchestrated the events to get Domingo out of jail and have a way to manipulate the DEA.

 Breaking Bad

 Season 1

-During Walt's fiftieth birthday party, Hank shows off a news report covering a meth bust that he had led.
+During Walt's fiftieth birthday party, Hank shows off a news report covering a meth bust that he led.
 Later, Walt takes up Hank's offer to go on a ride-along.
 Based on a tip from Krazy-8, Hank's team raids a meth lab while Walt stays in the car, where he witnesses his former student Jesse Pinkman (Aaron Paul) escaping the bust but does not say anything to Hank.
 Secretly, Walt engages with Jesse to start to produce their own meth using chemistry equipment from the school Walt teaches at.
 Due to the precursors they used, the product gains a unique blue tint and has extremely high purity.
 Walt takes the name "Heisenberg" as he and Jesse sell the blue meth to the local drug trade.
 The blue meth and "Heisenberg" quickly draw the attention of Hank and the DEA.
 Hank's initial lead traces back to Walt's school, but Hank wrongly arrests the school janitor.

-Hank generally teases Walt through this period.
-However, when Walt tells the family that he is suffering from inoperable lung cancer, Hank promises to be there for him, and to take care of Walter Jr. and Walt's unborn daughter should he die.
+Hank generally teases Walt through this period, then when Walt tells the family that he is suffering from terminal lung cancer, Hank promises to be there for him, and to take care of Walter Jr. and Walt's unborn daughter.
 He also takes Walter Jr. under his wing, trying to "scare him straight" when he believes Walter Jr. is smoking marijuana.
 Walt explains his association with Jesse to Skyler by falsely confessing to buying marijuana from Jesse.
 This information soon makes its way to Marie, and then to Hank.